 “Select[] and prepar[e] witnesses who will testify.”

-“Gather[ing] documentation to support the testimony of expert and lay witnesses, including, but not limited to, school, medical, employment, military, and social service records, in order to provide medical, psychological, sociological, cultural or other insights into the client’s mental and/or emotional state, intellectual capacity, and life history that may explain or diminish the client’s culpability for his conduct, demonstrate the absence of aggressive patterns in the client’s behavior, show the clients’ capacity for empathy, depict the client’s remorse, illustrate the client’s desire to function in the world, give a favorable opinion as to the client’s capacity for rehabilitation or adaptation to prison, explain possible treatment programs, rebut or explain evidence presented by the prosecutor, or otherwise support a sentence less than death.”
+“Gather[ing] documentation to support the testimony of expert and lay witnesses, including, but not limited to, school, medical, employment, criminal and juvenile incarceration, and social service records, in order to provide medical, psychological, sociological, cultural or other insights into the client's mental and/or emotional state, intellectual capacity, and life history that may explain or diminish the client's culpability for his conduct, demonstrate the absence of aggressive patterns in the client's behavior, exemplify the client's immaturity due to age, explain his inability to appreciate risks and consequences, demonstrate his susceptibility to peer or familial pressure, show the client's capacity for empathy, depict the client's remorse, illustrate the client's desire to function in the world, give a favorable opinion as to the client's capacity for rehabilitation or adaptation to prison, explain possible treatment programs, rebut or explain evidence presented by the prosecutor, or otherwise support a sentence less than life without parole.”

 “Preparing and gathering demonstrative evidence, such as photographs, videotapes and physical objects (e.g., trophies artwork, military medals), and documents that humanize the client or portray him positively, such as certificates or earned awards, favorable press accounts and letters of praise or reference.”

-Guideline 10.11 (A)-(E).
+LAC 22:XV.2127.
+See also ABA Guideline 10.11 (A)-(E).

 A defense lawyer is constitutionally ineffective if he or she does not use expert assistance in presenting mitigation where expert assistance is clearly called for.
 See Miller v.
 Dretke, 420 F.3d 356 (5th Cir.
 Tex.
 2005) (counsel ineffective for, inter alia, failing to present expert medical testimony at sentencing); Profitt v.
 Waldron, 831 F.2d 1245, 1248 (5th Cir.
 1987) (“[f]ailure to investigate . . . mental history constitutes an impermissible deficiency in rendering effective assistance . . . .”); Correll v.
 Ryan, 539 F.3d 938 (9th Cir.
 2008), cert. denied, 129 S.Ct.
 903 (2009) (counsel held to be ineffective for, inter alia, failing to hire a mental health expert or present mental health evidence at all in mitigation); Jells v.
 Mitchell, 538 F.3d 478 (6th Cir.
 2008) (counsel ineffective because, inter alia, counsel did not contact a mental health expert until two days after conviction and sixteen days prior to the sentencing hearing.)
 Kindler v.
 Horn, 542 F.3d 70 (3rd Cir.
 2008) (counsel ineffective for, inter alia, failing to prepare and present expert testimony regarding the defendant’s frontal lobe impairment and mood disorder); Bond v.
 Beard, 539 F.3d 256 (3rd Cir.
-2008) (counsel ineffective for, inter alia, “fail[ing] to give their consulting expert sufficient information to evaluate [the defendant] accurately.”); See also Supplementary Guideline 10.11(E), (F).
+2008) (counsel ineffective for, inter alia, “fail[ing] to give their consulting expert sufficient information to evaluate [the defendant] accurately.”); See also Supplementary Guideline Louisiana Law Authorizes a Continuance to Allow Defense Counsel Adequate Time to Prepare for Sentencing.

-Miller contemplates a similarly thorough investigation, with a mitigation investigator and expert testimony, and a focus on the unique attributes of young people:

-“chronological age and its hallmark features—among them immaturity, impetuosity, and failure to appreciate risks and consequences;”

-“the family and home environment that surrounds him—and from which he cannot usually extricate himself—no matter how brutal or dysfunctional;”

-“the circumstances of the offense, including the extent of his participation in the conduct and the way familial and peer pressures may have affected him;”

-the fact that “he might have been charged and convicted of a lesser offense if not for incompetence associated with youth—for example, his inability to deal with the police officers or prosecutors (including on a plea agreement) or his incapacity to assist his own attorneys;” and,

-“the possibility of rehabilitation.”

-Id. at 15.
-Miller also made clear that “given children’s diminished culpability and heightened capacity for change, we think appropriate occasions for sentencing juveniles to this harshest possible penalty [life-without-parole] will be uncommon.”
-Id. at 17 (emphasis added).

-The Need for a Continuance to Prepare for Trial